mj-weshh/airbnb-clone-project/README.md

 - A **Booking** belongs to a **User** and a **Property**.
 - A **Payment** is tied to one **Booking**.
 - A **Review** links both a **User** and a **Property**.

+<br><br>

+# 🚀 Feature Breakdown

+The Airbnb Clone backend includes several key features that work together to deliver a seamless and secure user experience.
+Each component plays a specific role in replicating the core functionalities of a modern booking platform.

+## 👤 User Management
+This feature allows users to register, authenticate, and manage their profiles.
+It supports role-based access (guest, host, admin) and enables secure login and session handling to protect user data.

+## 🏡 Property Management
+Hosts can create, update, and delete property listings with essential details such as location, price, and availability.
+This feature makes it possible to showcase accommodations that can be booked by users.

+## 📅 Booking System
+Enables users to reserve available properties by specifying check-in and check-out dates.
+The system ensures that double bookings are avoided and provides tools to manage active or past reservations.

+## 💳 Payment Processing
+Integrates secure payment functionality that handles transactions for bookings.
+It records payment details, verifies status, and ensures that bookings are completed only after successful payment.

+## ⭐ Review System
+Allows users to leave ratings and feedback for properties they’ve stayed at.
+Reviews contribute to transparency, user trust, and help improve host accountability and property quality.

+## 📄 API Documentation
+The backend APIs are documented using OpenAPI and Django REST Framework for REST, and GraphQL for advanced querying.
+This provides clarity for developers and smooth integration with frontend and third-party services.

+## ⚙️ CI/CD Integration
+Automated pipelines using GitHub Actions ensure that every code change is tested and deployed consistently.
+This reduces bugs, accelerates delivery, and enforces best practices in software development.

+## 🔐 Security & Access Control
+Implements modern security standards including authentication, authorization, input validation, and encrypted communication.
+These measures protect user data and maintain the integrity of transactions.